cderszteler/abi-management/backend/README.md

 # Abi Management

-This is the backend of the main application.
+This is the backend of the main application developed with Spring Boot 3.
 It includes JWT authentication as well as REST endpoints to support core functionality.

 ## Environment variables